-PO43 PO42 Telecommunications facilities (81) are co- located with existing telecommunications facilities (81) , Utility installation (86) , Major electricity infrastructure (43) or Substation (80) if there is already a facility in the same coverage area.
-E43.1 E42.1 New telecommunication facilities(81) are colocated on existing towers with new equipment shelter and associated structures positioned adjacent to the existing shelters and structures.
-E43.2 E42.2 If not co-located with an existing facility, all colocation opportunities have been investigated and fully exhausted within a 2km radius of the site.
-PO44 PO43 A new Telecommunications facility (81) is designed and constructed to ensure co- masting or co-siting with other carriers both on the tower or pole and at ground level is possible in the future.
-E44 E43 A minimum area of 45m 2 is available to allow for additional equipment shelters and associated structures for the purpose of co- locating on the proposed facility.
-PO45 PO44 Telecommunications facilities (81) do not conflict with lawful existing land uses both on and adjoining the site.
-E45 E44 The development results in no net reduction in the minimum quantity and standard of landscaping, private or communal open space or car parking spaces required under the planning scheme or under an existing development approval.
-PO46 PO45 The Telecommunications facility(81) does not have an adverse impact on the visual amenity of a locality and is: a. high quality design and construction; b. visually integrated with the surrounding area; c. not visually dominant or intrusive; d. located behind the main building line; E46.1 E45.1 Where in an urban area, the development does not protrude more than 5m above the level of the existing treeline, prominent ridgeline or building rooftops in the surrounding townscape.
-E46.2 E45.2 In all other areas towers do not exceed 35m in height.
+Telecommunications facilities(81) are colocated with existing telecommunications facilities(81), Utility installation(86), Major electricity infrastructure(43) or Substation(80) if there is already a facility in the same coverage area.

+New telecommunication facilities(81) are colocated on existing towers with new equipment shelter and associated structures positioned adjacent to the existing shelters and structures.

+If not co-located with an existing facility, all colocation opportunities have been investigated and fully exhausted within a 2km radius of the site.

+A new Telecommunications facility(81) is designed and constructed to ensure comasting or co-siting with other carriers both on the tower or pole and at ground level is possible in the future.

+A minimum area of 45m2 is available to allow for additional equipment shelters and associated structures for the purpose of colocating on the proposed facility.

+Telecommunications facilities(81) do not conflict with lawful existing land uses both on and adjoining the site.

+The development results in no net reduction in the minimum quantity and standard of landscaping, private or communal open space or car parking spaces required under the planning scheme or under an existing development approval.

+The Telecommunications facility(81) does not have an adverse impact on the visual amenity of a locality and is:

+- a. high quality design and construction;

+- b. visually integrated with the surrounding area:

+- c. not visually dominant or intrusive;

+- d. located behind the main building line;

+Where in an urban area, the development does not protrude more than 5m above the level of the existing treeline, prominent ridgeline or building rooftops in the surrounding townscape.

+In all other areas towers do not exceed 35m in height.

-e. below the level of the predominant tree canopy or the level of the surrounding buildings and structures; f. camouflaged through the use of colours and materials which blend into the landscape; g. treated to eliminate glare and reflectivity; h. landscaped; i. otherwise consistent with the amenity and character of the zone and surrounding area.
-E46.3 E45.3 Towers, equipment shelters and associated structures are of a design, colour and material to: a. reduce recognition in the landscape; b. reduce glare and reflectivity.
-E46.4 E45.4 All structures and buildings are setback behind the main building line and a minimum of 10m from side and rear boundaries, except where in the Industry and Extractive industry zones, the minimum side and rear setback is 3m.
+- e. below the level of the predominant tree canopy or the level of the surrounding buildings and structures; - f. camouflaged through the use of colours and materials which blend into the landscape; - g. treated to eliminate glare and reflectivity; - h. landscaped; - otherwise consistent with the amenity and character of the zone and surrounding area.

+Towers, equipment shelters and associated structures are of a design, colour and material to:

+- a. reduce recognition in the landscape; - b. reduce glare and reflectivity.

+All structures and buildings are setback behind the main building line and a minimum of 10m from side and rear boundaries, except where in the Industry and Extractive industry zones, the minimum side and rear setback is 3m.

 Where there is no established building line the facility is located at the rear of the site.

-E46.5 E45.5 The facility is enclosed by security fencing or by other means to ensure public access is prohibited.
-E46.6 E45.6 A minimum 3m wide strip of dense planting is provided around the perimeter of the fenced area, between the facility and street frontage and adjoining uses.
+The facility is enclosed by security fencing or by other means to ensure public access is prohibited.

+A minimum 3m wide strip of dense planting is provided around the perimeter of the fenced area, between the facility and street frontage and adjoining uses.

 Note - Landscaping is provided in accordance with Planning scheme policy - Integrated design.

 Note - Council may require a detailed landscaping plan, prepared by a suitably qualified person, to ensure compliance with Planning scheme policy - Integrated design.

-PO47 PO46 Lawful access is maintained to the site at all times that does not alter the amenity of the E47 E46 An Access and Landscape Plan demonstrates times that does not alter the amenity of the landscape or surrounding uses. how 24 hour vehicular access will be obtained and maintained to the facility in a manner that is appropriate to the site's context.
-PO48 PO47 E48 E47
+Lawful access is maintained to the site at all times that does not alter the amenity of the landscape or surrounding uses.

+An Access and Landscape Plan demonstrates how 24 hour vehicular access will be obtained and maintained to the facility in a manner that is appropriate to the site's context.